-The time that it takes for an ion to cross the magnetic presheath is $\sim 1/\alpha \Omega$.
+The time that it takes for an ion to cross the magnetic presheath is $\sim 1/\alpha\Omega$.
 During this time the ion motion can be approximated by that of a periodic gyro-orbit with period $\sim 1/\Omega$.
 The parameters of the periodic motion change over the slow timescale $1/\alpha\Omega$.
 When the ion reaches values of the orbit parameters for which its lowest order motion intersects the wall (and is therefore no longer periodic), it reaches the wall and is lost from the system over the fast timescale $1/\Omega$ (as we will show).
 In this short period of time, the ion is in an open orbit.
 The number of ions in open orbits is small (higher order in α) compared with the number of ions in closed orbits because open orbits exist for a much shorter time.
-However, the number of ions in closed orbits that cross a point arbitrarily close to the wall is small because it only includes those ions that are near the bottom bounce point of their orbit (and therefore, from equation (31), it only includes ions with a
+However, the number of ions in closed orbits that cross a point arbitrarily close to the wall is small (or zero, if the electric field diverges at x = 0) because of the constraint that the velocity of an ion in such closed orbit be tangential to the wall.
+Therefore, it is essential to obtain the contribution to the density due to ions in open orbits.